 - The Amazing/Spectacular/Sensational Spider-Man, although Spidey himself prefers to use "Your Friendly Neighborhood Spider-Man" (which was eventually used as a book title itself).
 He may well have been the Trope Codifier for this, as his first appearance was in Amazing Fantasy, which was soon after canceled, and replaced on the newsstands with Amazing Spider-Man.

-- X-Men has Uncanny, Astonishing, and X-Treme.
+- The X-Men have Uncanny, Astonishing, X-Treme, and Extraordinary.

 - The Incredible Hulk.
 This one actually transferred to two television shows and a movie.